MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/zero-trust-configuration.md

 **Establish baseline conditional access policies.** Conditional access baseline varies by organization and requirements.
 Establish a core set of conditional access policies for all Microsoft Entra tenants.
 Use identity, device, application, and risk conditions within your policy set.
 Exclude Emergency Access accounts from your policies.

-[Microsoft Entra ID Protection](https://learn.microsoft.com/en-us/entra/id-protection/overview-identity-protection) helps organizations detect, investigate, and remediate [identity-based risks](/entra/id-protection/concept-identity-protection-risks).
-To protect risky sign-ins and users, create Conditional Access baseline policies with risk conditions, increasing protection controls with risk level.
-Build your baseline using the Conditional Access policy checklist (*see table 2*).
+[Microsoft Entra ID Protection](/entra/id-protection/overview-identity-protection) helps organizations detect, investigate, and remediate [identity-based risks](/entra/id-protection/concept-identity-protection-risks).
+To protect risky sign-ins and users, create Conditional Access policies with risk conditions, increasing protection controls with risk level.
+Start by building a baseline policy set using the Conditional Access policy checklist as a reference (*see table 2*).

 > [!NOTE]
 > Users can self-remediate user risk by changing their password.
-You configure a [user risk policy](/entra/identity/authentication/tutorial-risk-based-sspr-mfa#enable-user-risk-policy-for-password-change) in Conditional Access using **Require password change** grant control.
+To auto-remediate user risk, you configure a [user risk policy](/entra/identity/authentication/tutorial-risk-based-sspr-mfa#enable-user-risk-policy-for-password-change) in Conditional Access using **Require password change** grant control.

->
+> [!CAUTION] Passwordless users who *only* sign-in with passwordless methods like Entra certificate-based authentication, passkey, or Windows Hello for Business, could be blocked by this control if they are unable to reset their password in Microsoft Entra ID.

-> Passwordless users, including users who sign-in with certificate-based authentication, are effectively blocked by this control.
-The policy set in *table 2* assumes users are passwordless.
-Instead of requiring password change, the risky user policy enforces authentication strength and sign-in frequency controls.
-These controls do not remediate the user's risk level in Microsoft Entra ID Protection.
-Your security operations team should [investigate](/entra/id-protection/howto-identity-protection-investigate-risk) and [remediate](/entra/id-protection/howto-identity-protection-remediate-unblock) high risk users accordingly.
+The policy set in *table 2* is for organizations with passwordless users.
+Instead of requiring password change when user risk is high, the risky user policy enforces authentication strength and sign-in frequency controls.
+These controls offer protection for the sign-in, but don't remediate the user's risk level in Microsoft Entra ID Protection.
+Your security operations team should [investigate](/entra/id-protection/howto-identity-protection-investigate-risk) and [remediate](/entra/id-protection/howto-identity-protection-remediate-unblock) high risk users.

 *Table 2: Conditional Access policy checklist.*